ipc-sim/ipc-toolkit/docs/source/tutorial/adhesion.rst

 Here dhat_p (:math:\hat{d}_p) is the threshold distance for adhesion (in units of distance) where the largest adhesion force is applied.
 Here dhat_a (:math:\hat{d}_a) is the adhesion activation distance (in units of distance), representing the maximum range where adhesion forces are active.
 Here Y (:math:Y) is the adhesion stiffness (in units of stress, such as Young's modulus), controlling the intensity of adhesion forces.
-Here eps_c (:math:\epsilon_c) is the adhesion coefficient (unitless, critical strain) that defines the critical strain at which adhesion forces decrease.
+Here eps_c (:math:\epsilon_c) is the adhesion coefficient (unitless) that defines the critical strain at which adhesion forces decrease.

 .. md-tab-set::